-Each year, the CEO reviews the performance of each of the executive officers and makes recommendations to the Compensation Committee with respect to base pay, annual cash incentive and long-term equity incentive, and recommends a compensation package to the Compensation Committee for each executive officer based on Company performance, individual responsibility and contribution, and each executive's contribution relative to the other executive officers.
+As described above, each year, the CEO reviews the performance of each of the executive officers and makes recommendations to the Compensation Committee with respect to base pay, annual cash incentive and long-term equity incentive, and recommends a compensation package to the Compensation Committee for each executive officer based on Company performance, each individual's scope of responsibility and the CEO's assessment, based on his business experience and judgment, of the individual's contribution and the individual's contribution relative to the other executive officers.
 The Compensation Committee considers these recommendations in making its decisions with regard to the executive officers.
-Mr. Logan's compensation in 2006 was guaranteed by the terms of his employment agreement, described below on page 20.

-In 2006, the primary components of compensation for executive officers consisted of base salary, an annual cash incentive targeted at 50% to 80% of base salary and long-term equity incentives.
+In 2007, the primary components of compensation for executive officers consisted of base salary, an annual cash incentive targeted at 100% of base salary and long-term equity incentives.
 Huron does not have a formula for allocating between the cash and non-cash components or the short-term and long-term components of compensation.